-Aftershave is essential for sensitive skin.
+Aftershave is essential for men with sensitive skin.
 But choose the wrong product, and you’ll be doing more harm than good.

 Bonus - Moisturize Daily

-Too many guys - sensitive skin or not - still skip this.
-Hydrated, healthy skin is much less likely to become irritated.
+Too many guys - with sensitive skin or not - still skip this.
+Hydrated, healthy skin is much less likely to become sensitized.
 Making this a daily priority and not just a step in your shave routine will help.

-It doesn’t even take one whole minute to apply face moisturizer for men.
+It doesn’t even take one whole minute to apply face moisturizer.
 So no excuses.
-Use the best face moisturizer for men twice daily - morning and evening.
-A little goes a long way.
-You’ll see a marked improvement in your skin.
+Use our Daily Essential Face Moisturizer twice daily - morning and evening - for the best results.
+A little goes a long way and with consistent use you’ll see a marked improvement in your skin.

 Care for Your Sensitive Skin

-Sensitive skin is manageable.
+Sensitive skin is totally manageable.
 You don’t have to give up on having clean, clear skin.
 You don’t have to switch to some fancy razor either.
 Just follow the steps above.
-Be willing to invest a little bit of time into skincare for men.
-You’ll feel better and see positive results.
+Be willing to invest a little bit of time into your sensitive skin shaving routine.
+If you do, you’ll feel better and see positive results.